-As set out in Table 1 above, the Annex I Sandbanks which are slightly covered by seawater all the time need to be restored to favourable condition.
-Please see the Supplementary Advice on Conservation Objectives for more detail.
-Using evidence available about the site and information contained within the Advice on Operations for this site (hyperlink is provided in the box at the top of this document), we consider that the activities listed below are capable of significantly affecting the qualifying feature of the site.
+As set out in Table 1 above, Annex I Sandbanks which are slightly covered by seawater all the time, need to be restored to favourable condition.
+Please see the SACO for more detail.
+Using evidence available about the site and information contained within the Advice on Operations for this site, we consider that the activities listed below are capable of significantly affecting the qualifying feature of the site.

-These activities should be managed to restore the Annex I Sandbanks which are slightly covered by seawater all the time by reducing or removing associated pressures:
+These activities should be managed to restore Annex I Sandbanks which are slightly covered by seawater all the time, by reducing or removing associated pressures: